 - For Windows XP, the facility will only work with Microsoft Outlook or Outlook Express

-- For Windows Vista and Windows 7, you must be running Pastel 2009 Build 10.2.4 or later
+- For Windows Vista and Windows 7, you must be running Pastel 2009 Build 10.2.4 or newer

 - For Windows 7 you can use Windows Live Mail (replaced Outlook Express) or Microsoft Outlook, Thunderbird.

-From Pastel Xpress or Partner, it is possible to email invoices or statements to customers directly, either in PDF format [default] or HTML.
+From Pastel Xpress or Partner, it is possible to email invoices or statements to customers directly, either in PDF format [the default] or HTML.

-To do this, first, make sure to capture each customer’s email address into Pastel.
+To do this, first, make sure to capture each customer’s email address into Sage Pastel.